adebisit/sp-api-internal-business-tool/Readme.md

 # SP API INTERNAL BUSINESS TOOL
 This tool was developed while I worked with a privately held organization that was a group of Amazon Sellers.
-The application started in 2018 and evolved over the years from using Amazon MWS to using Amazon SP-API.
+The application started in 2018 and evolved over the years from using Amazon MWS to using [Amazon Selling Partner (SP) API](https://developer-docs.amazon.com/sp-api/).
 The repository only contains the more later evolved code.

 The application can be integrated into other Amazon businesses to implement a logical solution that allows for communication to Amazon SP-API.